Third wave of Covid-19 in England: what does the latest data show?

 This is the highest rate for the region since comparable figures began in summer 2020, when mass testing was first introduced across the country.

-All other regions are recording their highest rate since late January or early February this year, except for Yorkshire and the Humber where the rate is the highest since mid-November last year.
+All other regions are recording their highest rate since late January or early February this year, except for Yorkshire and the Humber where the rate is the highest since November last year.

 It is the highest rate for this age group since the week to January 17.